DBuit/sidebar-card/README.md

 | `style` | css | optional | see info below | Overwrite some color variables or write your own styles |
 | `bottomCard` | object | optional | see info below | Define any card that will be rendered at the bottom of the sidebar |
 | `hideOnPath` | array | optional | - /lovelace/camera | If you don't want the sidebar on every path you can add a list of paths where it should hide the sidebar |

+When using hideTopMenu and/or hideHassSidebar you can disable this by adding `?sidebarOff` to the url.
+For example you get this url: https://myhomeassistant.duckdns.org/lovelace/home?sidebarOff

 ##### Width